 As a Starter: CO's highest free-falling water fall

-This Blue Lake Trail offers an opportunity to first view Colorado's highest free-falling water fall (Bridal Veil Falls at 365ft) from bottom to top and then offers some great hiking along the upper ~3 mile section of closed to vehicle traffic CR636 hiking close to roaring, perennial Bridal Veil Creek; Prime season wildflower viewing along this hiking route is just one additional highlight; Also along this hiking route and prior-to arriving at Blue Lake are numerous historic gold and silver mining cabins and mine areas.
+Hike: This Blue Lake Trail offers an opportunity to first view Colorado's highest free-falling water fall (Bridal Veil Falls at 365ft) from bottom to top and then offers some great hiking along the upper ~3 mile section of closed to vehicle traffic CR636 hiking close to roaring, perennial Bridal Veil Creek; Prime season wildflower viewing along this hiking route is just one additional highlight; Also along this hiking route and prior-to arriving at Blue Lake are numerous historic gold and silver mining cabins and mine areas.
 At the lake, an old miners cabin is situated below the steep pinnacled ridge to the east where a main mine shaft was located.

 Blue Lake itself is private property and is the domestic water supply for the Upper San Miguel Valley.

-Depending on time constrains one may have enough time to hike further in on CR636 to the historic and large "Lewis Mines Complex" located in the Bridal Veil Basin at ~12,462ft elevation.
+Additional Hike Option: Depending on time constrains one may have enough time to hike further in on CR636 to the historic and large "Lewis Mines Complex" located in the Bridal Veil Basin at ~12,462ft elevation.
 Hiking back from Blue Lake to the "Y" intersection under the pyramid shaped peak at the intersection with CR636, turn left-south onto CR636 and continue to this Bridal Veil Basin area and the Lewis Mines Complex.
 Probably best to review the topo maps to assure your location understanding and timing needs before attempting this additional adventure.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.